-Heather Lively is an instructor in the Lynn Pippenger School of Accountancy and the CBIZ MHM Teaching Fellow.
+Heather Lively is an Associate Instructor in the Lynn Pippenger School of Accountancy and the CBIZ MHM Teaching Fellow.
 She teaches financial accounting and audit courses and serves as the faculty adviser for the Accounting Society.

 She is a licensed CPA and earned a master of accountancy degree and bachelor's degrees from USF.
 Prior to joining the Lynn Pippenger School of Accountancy, she taught at other campuses within the USF system.

 - ACG 3113 – Intermediate Financial Accounting II